Deleted File Recovery software decides the sector signature problems

 What will happen if the sector signature (last word 0x55AA) has been removed or damaged?

-The location of sector signature are overwritten with zeros.
+The location of sector signature was overwritten with zeros.

 When trying to boot now, an error message like "Operating System not found" will appear.

-Thus, the first thing to do if computer cannot boot is to run a Disk Viewer and check the first physical sector on HDD to see whether it looks like a valid MBR or not:
+The first thing to do if the computer cannot boot is to run a Disk Viewer and check the first physical sector on HDD to see whether it looks like a valid MBR or not:

 The simplest way to repair or re-create a MBR is to run Microsoft´s standard utility called FDISK with a parameter /MBR, as follows.